 “Beth Kohnen … a white female from California putting out a harmonica tone that seems surprisingly out of context with appearances.
 My brain immediately registered 100 when the notes hit my ears.
 As an old goof who has heard more than his share of old masters when they were STILL 98.6 and breathing, I personally feel that THIS KID GOT IT.
 I have no idea what kind of life she has led or what possible pain, agony, heartbreak, etc. she may have gone through, but some have it and some don’t.
 I am sitting here listening to her stuff and it is just great.
 I expect to see a LOT more from her.” –Smoky Joe, 2003

-Finally, in the light of Smoky Joe’s review about finding someone ‘unexpected’ behind the harmonica, let me tell you a funny story:
+Finally, in the light of Smoky Joe’s comment about finding someone unexpected behind the music let me end with a funny story:

-A little while ago a young black man walked into an outdoor farmers market on San Pablo Avenue in El Cerrito drawn in by the mellow old Chicago harmonica blues filling the market air.
-He walked slowly down a row of flowers and vegetables enjoying the music, and finally stopped in front of a small white woman holding a harmonica.
-She noted a look of confusion on his face.
-Finishing her song and having a hunch about what he was thinking, she raised her eyebrows, and said with a mischievous Jewish accent, “You were expecting…?”
+A while back a young black man walked into an outdoor farmers market drawn in by the mellow old harmonica blues filling the air.
+Strolling down rows of flowers and vegetables he came to a stop in front of the source of the music.
+And stood there looking confused.
+The musician was a small white woman.
+Finishing her song and having a hunch about his mental state, she raised an eyebrow and said “You were expecting…?”

 “A Brother.” he said, shaking his head, “I came all the way into the market to find him.”
 Her face broke into a big wide grin.
 “Thank you,” she said, sticking out her hand, “my name’s Beth”.